imd-mrmccormack/im215-test-2019/README.md

 - customize it
 - work with Fontawesome - size, colors etc.
 - add a responsive youtube video

+### OR
+- mabye a template like https://startbootstrap.com/templates/heroic-features/
+- where you will have to add two pages, change navigation, add images or features

 ## Font Awesome